Itochu, CP Group to invest $10 billion in China's Citic

 The deal will take place in two stages, with Itochu and CP Group agreeing to buy nearly 2.5 billion shares in Citic Ltd for HK$34.4 billion in April this year, and a further 3.3 billion shares for HK$45.9 billion in October.

-Some analysts said the investment, which will likely require borrowing from banks, appeared risky for Itochu considering its market capitalisation was only slightly over 2 trillion yen.
+Some analysts said the investment, which will likely require borrowing from banks, appeared risky for Itochu considering its market capitalization was only slightly over 2 trillion yen.

 "From a concentration risk perspective, it appears to be high risk," said Nomura Securities analyst Yasuhiro Narita.